HosseinKhalilian/Bascom_avr-Voltmeter.2/README.md

 ### This repository is MCU DC Digital Voltmeter .
-This voltmeter can read-only DC voltage from 0-25 volt and Display .
+This voltmeter can read-only DC voltage from 0-25 volt and Display on 4 Digit Seven Segment .
+A voltage divider circuit is used to divide voltage into two parts to prevent more than 5 volts appearing across the MCU. because the MCU can not read voltage more than 5 volts directly.
 ###### This repository contains Source Files & Proteus Circuit Simulation Files.

 ---